-- Can I opt out of the CU Boulder study abroad health insurance?
+- Can I opt out of the CU Boulder education abroad health insurance?

-No. The State of Colorado requires that the University of Colorado provide health insurance coverage to every student studying on an approved CU Boulder program.
+No. The State of Colorado requires that the University of Colorado provide health insurance coverage to every student going on an approved CU Boulder program.

 - Should I stay enrolled in my current health insurance policy while I am abroad?

-Since insurance coverage is provided while you study abroad, you may be thinking about dropping your current coverage.
+Since insurance coverage is provided while you go abroad, you may be thinking about dropping your current coverage.
 Before doing so, check your Wardenburg or family/personal policy to determine the process for reinstating coverage once you return from abroad.
-See the Essential Guide to Study Abroad for more information.
+See the Essential Guide to Education Abroad for more information.

 - How does the health insurance work?

-- Should I purchase travel insurance when I study abroad?
+- Should I purchase travel insurance when I go abroad?

 - Can I bring prescription medications with me abroad?